vbontempi/solution-tutorials/secure-network-enclosure.md

 ### Order VLANs
 {: #secure-network-enclosure-6}

 To create the private enclosure in the target data center, the required private VLANs for servers must first be assigned.
 When you create the VLAN, select **Pod** under **Location** and make sure to request the VLAN in the same data center and pod as you plan to create the VRA.
-There is no charge for the first private and first public VLANs.
+If a VRA is ordered before you order a virtual server instance, you must purchase a VLAN for the virtual server instance to ensure the virtual server instance resides in the correct pod.
 Additional VLANs to support a multi-tier application topology are chargeable.

 To ensure that sufficient VLANs are available on the same data center router and can be associated with the VRA, you can order VLANs.
-For details, see [Ordering VLANs](https://{DomainName}/docs/vlans?topic=vlans-ordering-premium-vlans#order-vlans).
+For details, see [Ordering VLANs](https://{DomainName}/docs/vlans?topic=vlans-ordering-premium-vlans).

 ## Provision Virtual Router Appliance
 {: #secure-network-enclosure-VRA}